ardinor/mojibake-flat/mojibake/content/posts/Revisiting_the_auth_log.md

 So we can see it has successfully banned the three IPs that have attempted to break in three or more times in the log.

 Out of curiousity I've written a parser to parse the auth.log and fail2ban.log and see not only the IPs (and the countries) these attempts are coming from but also the usernames they're trying to log in with.
-The files are up on my Github [here](https://github.com/ardinor/misc/tree/master/auth-log%20parser).
+The files are up on my Github [here](https://github.com/ardinor/misc/tree/master/auth-log%20parser) and the results of the parser are [here](https://defestri.org/bans/).

 The auth-log parser script basically looks through the log, pulling out attempts for the last month, checks the location of the attempts using [ipinfodb's](http://www.ipinfodb.com/) API then uses jinja2 to output it into a HTML file.